Introduction

 Cons:

-• Lack of Adaptability: Fixed costs may not be able to keep up with inflation or other economic factors, leading to higher costs over time.
+• Lack of Adaptability: Fixed costs might not keep up with inflation or economic shifts, leading to higher costs over time.